Things to do in Faro

 28. Loulé Rock Salt Mine

-Another great excursion will take you to the Loulé Rock Salt Mine.
+Another great excursion is to the Loulé Rock Salt Mine.
 Underneath the earth, you’ll discover ancient geological rock formations, and the guide will tell you more about the history of the rock salt mine.
 The salt mine is a whopping 230 meters deep and hidden under the city of Loulé.
-You’ll receive a helmet, flashlight and reflective vest, and this adventure is great for kids!
+You’ll receive a helmet, flashlight, and reflective vest, and this adventure is great for kids!

 29. Dolphin-watching